daviddwlee84/RaspPi-Cluster/README.md

     ![rpi-cluster](Picture/FourNodesRaspberryPiCluster.jpeg)

 3. [Setup fabric (brief notes)](SetupFabric.md) - execute shell commands remotely over SSH to all hosts at once!
+    * I've built some utility function first and then move on setup Hadoop
+    * when any general purpose manipulation needed I'll add it.
 4. [Setup Hadoop](SetupHadoop.md) <- still working on it

 ## Notes about distributed computing